Magnetic Helicity, Magnetic Monopoles, and Higgs Winding: Helicity change in the Georgi--Glashow model

-We argue that, for a consistent discussion of IR helicity and its relation to UV quantities, only the first definition -- the 't Hooft tensor -- is appropriate.
-The alternative definition, $\mathcal{F}'_{\mu\nu}$, generally fails to satisfy the Bianchi identity: $\varepsilon^{\mu\nu\rho\sigma} \partial_\nu \mathcal{F}'_{\rho\sigma} \neq 0$\,\footnote{ Ref.\,\cite{GarciaGarcia:2025uub} suggests that the IR field strength should ``violate the standard $\text{U}(1)$ Bianchi identity even though $A^a_\mu$ does not exhibit singular behavior.''
+This expression looks different from ours, Eq.\,\eqref{eq:thooft_tensor} at first glance, but is equivalent\,\footnote{We would like to thank Shuailiang Ge for pointing this out.} and both are closed\,\footnote{ Ref.\,\cite{GarciaGarcia:2025uub} suggests that the IR field strength should ``violate the standard $\text{U}(1)$ Bianchi identity even though $A^a_\mu$ does not exhibit singular behavior.''
 However, this could be misleading.
 As discussed above, the apparent ``singular behavior'' of the IR vector potential arises from the need to patch local charts when applying the Poincar\'e lemma, which in turn reflects the fact that $n^a$ and thus $\mathcal{F}_{\mu\nu}$ are ill-defined where $\langle \Phi^a \rangle = 0$.
-In other words, even in the presence of monopoles (with $B \sim 1/r^2$), $\text{div} \vec{B} = 0$ holds everywhere except on the monopole worldlines, and the Bianchi identity is preserved away from these singularities. }; that is, the two-form $\mathcal{F}'$ is not closed.
-Since the definition of magnetic helicity requires a globally defined vector potential $\mathcal{A}_\mu$, only a closed two-form allows one to construct such a potential (up to gauge transformations) via the Poincar\'e lemma.
-For $\mathcal{F}'_{\mu\nu}$, no such vector potential exists in general, and thus it cannot be used to define helicity consistently.
-We emphasize that the choice of electromagnetic field strength definition is crucial only when comparing the magnetic helicity to the UV gauge theory, since both the 't Hooft tensor and the alternative definition agree in the trivial vacuum, $\langle \Phi^a \rangle = v \delta^{a3}$.
-The key distinction lies in the IR condition under which the low-energy $\text{U}(1)$ theory is valid.
-Using the 't Hooft tensor, we, later in this section, find that the perpendicular components decouple from the IR theory when $n^a$ is covariantly constant, $D_\mu n^a = 0$.
-While $D_\mu \Phi^a = 0$ implies $D_\mu n^a = 0$, the converse does not necessarily hold: the Higgs field magnitude $|\Phi|$ can vary even if $n^a$ is covariantly constant.
-In such cases --- e.g., when the Higgs quartic coupling is small and $|\Phi|$ is not fixed\,\footnote{The radiative correction may make the Higgs heavier\,\cite{Weinberg:1976pe}.} --- the 't Hooft tensor correctly omits the radial Higgs fluctuations, whereas the alternative definition $\mathcal{F}'_{\mu\nu}$ does not.
-Relying on $\mathcal{F}'_{\mu\nu}$ in this regime may therefore lead to incorrect conclusions.
+In other words, even in the presence of monopoles (with $B \sim 1/r^2$), $\text{div} \vec{B} = 0$ holds everywhere except on the monopole worldlines, and the Bianchi identity is preserved away from these singularities. }, as $D_\mu n^a = (D_\mu \Phi^a) / |\Phi| + \Phi^a \partial(1/|\Phi|)$ and therefore

 Let us now further simplify the 't Hooft tensor $\mathcal{F}_{\mu\nu}$.
 In matrix and differential form notation, Eq.~\eqref{eq:thooft_tensor_reduced} can be written as

 where $A=A_\mu^a T^a dx^\mu$, and we have used